 Exercise such as walking, biking, running or swimming, can be low impact, easy on the body, and good for the mind.
 It can be a primary way of moving head if you have symptoms of bipolar disorder.
 For exercise to be effective, you should have a routine of exercise at least four times per week.

 Exercise pumps the blood through your veins and is good for your weight and self-esteem.
+Exercise, over an extended period of time, can also produce a "euphoric", pleasurable feeling.

 Even if you feel like you are accomplishing little in life at the present time, brisk walking every day makes you feel like you are accomplishing something, moving swiftly forward for those 45 minutes or so is something to look forward to each day.
 It gets an A+ in the psychologists bag of tricks and is pretty much free, with the exception of the occasional pair of sneakers and socks.